HB9IIU/ESP32-ISS-Tracker/README.md

 ### A Personal Note

-This is my very first project published on GitHub, and I sincerely apologize if you find any parts of it incomplete, messy, or lacking clarity.
-I'm still learning and growing, and I appreciate your patience and understanding.
-Your feedback or suggestions for improvement are most welcome and will help me refine my skills.
-Thank you for checking out my project! 🙏
+This is my very first project on GitHub, so please excuse any rough edges, chaotic code, or moments of "what was this person thinking?"
+I'm still figuring things out as I go!
+Your feedback, suggestions, or even just your silent nod of approval would mean a lot to me—and might just save future me from cringing too hard.
+Thanks for stopping by and checking out my little corner of GitHub! 🙌